 Please review the list of most commonly asked questions concerning the program interviews and the responses:

-Does everyone meeting the minimum requirements receive an interview?
+Does every applicant meeting the minimum requirements receive an interview?

 Not all students who make timely application to the program and meet the minimum qualifications receive interviews.
-Due to high number of applicants, the program may elect to interview only 3 times as many students as can be accepted at each facility.
-In those instances, the students with the highest educational background points (pointed earned by adding GPA (ACT) and Coursework totals) will be offered interviews.
-Students who do not receive interviews will be notified either by email or postal mail.
+If there is a high number of applicants, the program may elect to interview only 2-3 times as many students as can be accepted at each clinical facility.
+In those instances, the students with the highest educational background points (pointed earned by adding GPA (ACT) and Coursework totals, will be offered interviews.
+Students who do not receive interviews will be notified by email.

 Who conducts the interviews and where are they held?